The Big Lunch – Saturday 1 & Sunday 2 June 2019

 The nationwide annual events brought neighbours and communities together over a shared meal.
 We would encourage people from all communities to put on street parties in celebration of this.

-Organising a Royal Wedding or Big Lunch and street party
+Organising a Big Lunch and street or park party

-We want to support local communities to ensure that everybody enjoys celebrating the Royal wedding or their Big Lunch by throwing a street party Saturday 19 May (Royal Wedding) or Saturday 2 or Sunday 3 June 2018.
+We want to support local communities to ensure that everybody enjoys celebrating the Big Lunch by throwing a street, park or lunar party either Saturday 1 or Sunday 2 June 2019.
 To aid this, the council has for these special occasions, committed to covering the cost of the Traffic Management Orders (TMOs) required for road closures.

-If you are planning to close your road or hold a party in one of the borough's parks or open spaces for the Royal Wedding or Big Lunch, there is certain information that we require and must receive, fully completed, by Friday 20 April 2018 (for Royal Wedding) or Friday 4th May 2018 (for Big Lunch), so you may want to submit applications well in advance of this date (at least a month before is recommended).
+If you are planning to close your road or hold a party in one of the borough's parks or open spaces for the Big Lunch, there is certain information that we require.
+Your fully completed application form must be submitted, by Friday 3 May 2019, so you may want to submit applications well in advance of this date (at least a month before is recommended).

 You can do this by completing and submitting the online party event form.

-This form must only be used for Royal Wedding or Big Lunch Street Party purposes.
+This form must only be used for Big Lunch Street or Park Party purposes.

-With the aim of making it really simple to apply to hold a Royal Wedding / Big Lunch or street party, the council will even cover the costs of closing your road and will provide you with:
+With the aim of making it really simple to apply to hold a Big Lunch street party, the council will even cover the costs of closing your road and will provide you with:

 - road closure signs - saving your street more than £1,000